-Estate preparation or Estate Planning Advice for the future is essential and has a deep impact.
+Estate preparation or estate planning for the future is essential and has a deep impact.
 If you don't have an estate planning document in effect when you die, the decisions regarding your property fall to state laws, which usually means that the government keeps most of your property for itself, and your family gets little or nothing.
 You'll be in control of who gets what of your assets if you have an estate planning document in effect.
-Estate planning should be taken seriously and is a legal matter.
+What every senior should know about estate planning should be taken seriously.
 Our Sun City West estate planning attorney has the answers to your concerns.

 3 Estate Planning Matters a Sun City West Attorney Can Help With